Sister (Sonic Youth album): Packaging

-The artwork of the original front cover contained a photograph of 12-year-old Sandra Bennett, taken by Richard Avedon on August 23, 1980, but it was censored for later releases after a threat of a lawsuit.
-At first the picture was merely covered up with a black sticker, but on later pressings it was removed, only showing a black area.
+The artwork of the original front cover contained a photograph of 12-year-old Sandra Bennett, taken by Richard Avedon on August 23, 1980 and used as the cover of his book In the American West, published in 1985.
+The photo was censored for later releases after a threat of a copyright lawsuit.
+At first the picture was merely covered up with a black sticker, but on later pressings the photo was totally removed, only showing a black area.
 Similarly, a photo of Disney's Magic Kingdom on the back cover was later obscured by a Universal Product Code.
 Very early promotional posters and pressings of the album did feature these photos, but later ones did not.

-A unique feature of the packaging is that the band is named as "The Sonic Youth" in the cover art.
+The band is called "The Sonic Youth" rather than "Sonic Youth" on the cover.

 Release and promotion

 Sister was released in June 1987 by SST (USA) and Blast First (UK) on vinyl, CD and cassette.
-After its release, the band began their European tour, during which a part of the Master=Dik EP was recorded at a radio session in Geneva.
-They toured the USA in September and October, replacing their usual encores of "Hot Wire My Heart" and "I Wanna Be Your Dog" with four Ramones cover versions.
-A recording of a concert the band played on October 14 in Chicago was officially released as Hold That Tiger.
+After its release, the band began their European tour, during which a part of the Master-Dik EP was recorded at a radio session in Geneva.
+They toured the United States in September and October, replacing their usual encores of "Hot Wire My Heart" and "I Wanna Be Your Dog" with four Ramones covers.
+A recording of a concert on October 14 in Chicago was released in 1991 as Hold That Tiger.

 Videos were shot for "Beauty Lies in the Eye" and "Stereo Sanctity".
 The black-and-white "Stereo Sanctity" video, featuring clips of whirring factory machinery and brief live shots of the band, can only be seen on a rare 1980s SST video compilation titled Over 35 Videos Never Before Released.
 The band did not release an official single from the album.